Botanical Name: Allium sativum.

 Description: The leaves are long, narrow and flat.
 The bulb is of a compound nature, consisting of numerous bulblets, known technically as ‘cloves,’ grouped together between the membranous scales and enclosed within a whitish skin, which holds them as in a sac.

-The rather whitish flowers grow at the end of a stalk rising direct from the bulb.
+The rather whitish flowers grow at the end of a stalk rising directly from the bulb.

 Plant Parts Used: Bulb.